-3 Days in Bologna: What to Do in Italy’s Foodie Capital
+3 Days in Bologna Itinerary: What to Do in Italy’s Foodie Capital

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

 When it comes to Italy, different cities and regions of the country are pretty universally “known” for certain things.
 Milan is known for fashion.
-Tuscany is known for wine and gorgeous countryside.
+Tuscany is known for wine and hilltop villages.
 Venice is known for its romantic canals.
 Florence for art.
 Rome for history.

 But if you love food?
 If you love food, you go to Emilia-Romagna.